OCN grants to support communities in Stirling to become more dementia-inclusive

 What support do successful applicants receive

-Successful groups will be supported through a series of tailored training and support sessions, including dementia-inclusive training, between November and January, including guidance on using the OCN toolkit and experiential audit walks.
+Successful groups will be supported through a series of tailored training and support sessions, including dementia-inclusive training, including guidance on using the OCN toolkit and experiential audit walks.
 The OCN toolkit is a series of tools developed by the OCN team and volunteers, in collaboration with people living with dementia and their carers.
 These are aimed at initiating conversations and guiding assessment activities with the purpose of creating a Neighbourhood Action Plan, identifying clear priorities and a step-by-step approach to make an neighbourhood more dementia-inclusive.

 Below is an illustration of the approach we have used to create the toolkit, and the Neighbourhood Compass will be used to assess and organise your group’s specific needs and ambitions: